 Pregnant women who present for detoxification will benefit from a comprehensive medical examination that includes a careful obstetrical component.
-Since it is estimated that approximately 44 to 70 percent of women who abuse who present for detoxification will benefit from a comprehensive medical examination that includes a careful obstetrical component.

-Pregnant women

-substances have a history of physical, emotional, and sexual abuse (Moylan et al. 2001: Stevens et al. 1997), care should be given to the comfort of the patients during the examination.
+Since it is estimated that approximately 44 to 70 percent of women who abuse substances have a history of physical, emotional, and sexual abuse (Moylan et al. 2001; Stevens et al. 1997), care should be given to the comfort of the patients during the examination.
 One of the major internal barriers that prevents pregnant women from seeking treatment is the shame and stigma attached to substance use, especially during pregnancy.
 Any negative experience encountered during detoxification can lead these women to leave treatment and not return.